Maurice Lemaître

 Lemaître's paintings, films, photographs and sculptures have been shown in more than twenty personal exhibits in Europe and The United States.
-The Pompidou Center has acquired some of his paintings, as well as the Musée d'Art Moderne de Paris, where in 1968, a large retrospective of his pictorial and film works took place.
+The Pompidou Center has acquired some of his paintings, and the Pérez Art Museum Miami, as well as the Musée d'Art Moderne de Paris, where in 1968, a large retrospective of his pictorial and film works took place.
 Poems by Lemaître were set to music by Michel Faleze and were sung by Marie-Thérèse Richol-Müller.